jhawthorn/ttytest/README.md

 # ttytest2

-TTYtest2 is an acceptance test framework for interactive console applications.
+ttytest2 is an acceptance test framework for interactive console applications.
 It's like [capybara](https://github.com/teamcapybara/capybara) for the terminal.

-Forked from https://github.com/jhawthorn/ttytest, because I had some features I needed for my own project.
+A drop-in replacement for https://github.com/jhawthorn/ttytest, because I had some features I needed for my own project.

 It works by running commands inside a tmux session, capturing the pane, and comparing the content.
 The assertions will wait a specified amount of time (default 2 seconds) for the expected content to appear.